zihwoi/pewton/README.md

 # pewton
-my python projects, getting onto github 🌿🌸
+my python projects, getting onto github. 🌿🌸

 hey! here's me starting a python learning journey.
 I have been studying swe & media production in university and want to create something more with programming.

-About me:
+*About me:
 - i love art and expressions
 - go outside/ be in nature
 - making stuffs (create softwares, crafting, creative media)